+The AAMC is committed to improving health for all.
 Considering the benefits of diversity, the AAMC is engaged in a number of programs and initiatives to help increase diversity to include students from a broad range of backgrounds.
-While these programs are open to all students, some are tailored to the challenges and needs of individuals from groups historically underrepresented in medicine.
+While these programs are open to all students, they are tailored to the challenges and needs of individuals from groups underrepresented in medicine.
 Here are some of these initiatives.